 One of the most common questions people have when taking a trip to Tenerife is how to visit Mount Teide.
 This famous volcano is the tallest peak in the Canary Islands and all of Spain, reaching nearly 12,190 feet above sea level.
-It’s in Teide National Park, a UNESCO World Heritage Site, and visiting it is considered one of the best things to do in Tenerife.
+It’s in Teide National Park, the best national park in Spain and a UNESCO World Heritage Site.
+Visiting it is considered one of the best things to do in Tenerife.

-So, if you’re traveling to the Canary Islands, specifically Tenerife, you should definitely hike up Mount Teide.
+So, if you’re traveling to the Canary Islands, specifically Tenerife, you should definitely hike up Mount Teide, a must-do activity in Spain.
 I know that this excursion can be intimidating, so in this guide, I’ll explain everything you should know and share the best ways to visit Mount Teide.

 The first thing you should know is that you can climb Mount Teide on your own, or you can book one of the tours in Tenerife that goes to this mountain.
 In this article, I’ll tell you all the options so you can choose the one that suits your fitness level, budget, and preferences.